meow-d/firefox-simple-blur/README.md

 # firefox-blur
-very simple firefox userchrome that blurs (tested on linux only)
+very simple translucent userchrome theme for firefox, tested on linux only

+Note: titlebar have to to be turned on for it to work for now.